Organic Olive Oil:

 Is Organic Olive Oil a Sustainable Food?

 As an olive oil producer from Greece, I can specifically express an opinion about Greek olive oil.
-I cannot have an opinion on whether Italian, Spanish or olive oils from other countries are produced sustainably because the production model differs by country.
+I cannot say if Italian, Spanish, or olive oils from other countries are made sustainably.
+This is because the production methods vary by country.

 It is true that not all organic food is produced in a sustainable way.
 Even though organic agriculture produces smaller amounts of greenhouse-gas emissions, it typically provides smaller yields too.
 As a result, more land is needed, which in turn negates the initial environmental benefits.

 It all comes down to the approach of agriculture.
-Since the rise of synthetic pest management products and fertilizers, a few decades ago, farmers went through a paradigm shift.
+Since the rise of synthetic pest control products and fertilizers a few decades ago, farmers experienced a big change.
 The new era of synthetic chemical products made farmers think of their lands as empty fields that they need to fill with nutrients.
-This, combined with limited accessibility to analysis services that help specify the needs of a crop, led to excessive use of synthetic pesticides, herbicides and fertilizers.
-This affects environmental balance and floods food product with synthetic residues.

-Thankfully, a new paradigm is on the rise and this is what our family, and other organic olive oil producers throughout Greece, represent.
-Based on the principle that soil health is of utmost importance, we treat our olive farms as a complex, dynamic ecosystem that is not only a warehouse of nutrients, but a place for all forms of life to bloom, essentially leading to natural balance.
+We believe that soil health is very important.
+We treat our olive farms as a complex ecosystem.
+This ecosystem is not just a store of nutrients.
+It is also a place where all forms of life can thrive.
+This approach helps create a natural balance.
 This natural balance leads to reduced costs, reduce use of synthetic products and great yields.

 As a result, it is safe to claim that Greek organic extra virgin olive oil is a sustainable food.